JonahMerrell/math4610/homework4/homework4_solutions.md

 For this task, we were asked to use OpenMP to try to speed up the matrix-vector multiplication (from task 7) using more than one processor.

-I made an attempt to speed up the matrix-vector multiplication using multiple processors, but even though I used multiple processors, the execuation time ended up a lot slower.
+I made an attempt to speed up the matrix-vector multiplication using multiple processors, but even though I used multiple processors, the execution time ended up a lot slower.

 - Code:
   - [matrix_vec_mult_normal.py](Task9/matrix_vec_mult_normal.py)